nden/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 	result = Detector1Pipeline.call('jw00017001001_01101_00001_nrca1_uncal.fits')

-To use an entire set of past reference files from a previous CRDS mapping, see <REFERENCE>.
+To use an entire set of past reference files from a previous CRDS mapping, see :ref:`here<crds_context>`.

 Skipping a Pipeline Step
 ------------------------